-Saturday Detention - Will be held on Saturday mornings from 8:30 AM to 11:30 AM and must be served in its entirety.
-Saturday Detention may be assigned only by the Principal or person designated to be in charge of the school during his/her absence.
+Saturday Detention will be held on Saturday mornings from 8:00 AM to 11:00 AM and must be served in its entirety.
+Saturday Detention may be assigned only by the principal or person designated to be in charge of the school during his/her absence.
+If Saturday detention is assigned due to unacceptable classroom behavior or unfinished assignments, the student's homeroom teacher will contact the parent to clarify behavioral or academic expectations.
 Saturday Detention must be served as assigned.
-Alternative arrangements will not be considered unless your parents notify the school in advance.
-If a student does not serve the Saturday Detention as assigned, a second Saturday Detention will be assigned and must be served on two consecutive Saturdays.
-Refusal to serve the second Saturday Detention will result in a three-day suspension from school, after which the student will still have to fulfill the Saturday Detention assignments or be recommended for long term suspension or expulsion.
-Saturday Detention may be assigned by the Principal at his/her discretion for flagrant or frequent violations of school rules and procedures.
+Alternative arrangements will not be considered unless your parents notify the school in advance (before 8:00 AM) that you are ill or that there is a family emergency.
+If a student does not serve the Saturday Detention as assigned, a second Saturday Detention will be assigned and must be served on two consecutive Saturdays offered.
+Refusal to serve either of the Saturday Detentions will result in a three-day in-school suspension, after which the student will still have to fulfill the Saturday Detention assignments or be recommended for out-of-school suspension, long term suspension, or expulsion.
+Saturday Detention may be assigned by the principal at his/her discretion for flagrant or frequent violations of school rules and procedures.
 Parents will be notified by the office that Saturday Detention has been assigned, in advance, if possible.

-Early Morning Detention - Will be held before school from 8:00 AM to 8:50 AM.
-Early Morning Detention will be assigned when a student is late to school and is considered "Unexcused".
+Early Morning Detention will be held before school from 7:45 AM to 8:25 AM.
+Early Morning Detention will be assigned when a student is tardy to school and is considered "Unexcused".
 Teachers may assign Early Morning Detention for being late to class or for other violations of classroom rules after you have served classroom detention for the same infraction.
-Parents will be notified by the teacher if they assign Early Morning Detention.
-Failure to serve Early Morning Detention will result in the assignment of Saturday Detention and/or ISS or suspension from school.
+Failure to serve Early Morning Detention will result in the assignment of an additional Early Morning Detention.
+Failure to serve subsequent Early Morning Detentions will result in the assignment of Saturday Detention or in-school suspension and a parent contact.

-Classroom Detention - Classroom Detention is assigned by teachers and may be held before or after school for a period of time not to exceed 30 minutes per detention period.
+Classroom Detention is assigned by teachers and may be held before or after school for a period of time not to exceed 30 minutes per detention period.
 Teachers may also require a student to eat lunch in a noon detention.
-Classroom Detention must be served as assigned, or you will be assigned three days of Early Morning Detention.
+Classroom Detention must be served as assigned, or a student will be assigned a full hour of Early Morning Detention.
+Failure to serve Early Morning Detention will result in the assignment of In-School Suspension and/or a Saturday School assignment.
 Students are responsible for making whatever transportation arrangements are necessary and may delay the Classroom Detention assignment to the next day as long as arrangements are made with the teacher in advance.